 When a player has marked at least 5 numbers on their scorecard, the final number in the very last column is now available and can be marked when the dice roll is a 12 (red and yellow) or 2 (green or blue).
 For example, the active player might roll a white 1 and a blue 1.
 They can choose to score this dice roll in the blue column after scoring the 2 white dice (should they choose to).

-When you score the final column, you will mark the final number as well as the lock icon.
+When you score the final column, you will mark the final number as well as the lock symbol in the extreme right edge of the row.
 This will count as an extra point multiplier when scoring.

 Penalties & Scoring:

-If, during the active players turn, they are either unwilling or choose not to score either the 2 white dice or a white dice with a colored dice, they will instead need to take a penalty.
+If, during the active players turn, they are either unwilling or choose not to score either the sum of the white dice or a white dice with a colored dice, they will instead need to take penalty points.
 Simply mark one of the 4 small boxes in the bottom right corner of the scorecard where it shows an indicator to lose 5 points for not scoring dice.

 At the end of the game, each penalty box marked is worth -5 points.
-The game will end of any player marks off all 4 penalty boxes.
+The game will end of any player marks off the fourth penalty box.

 You’ll notice the scoring tracker below the four colored rows.
 Each time you add an additional mark to a row it increases the value by the number of marks.
 The first dice scored is only worth 1 point.
 The second dice you score in a row is worth 2 points.
 The third dice is worth 3 points.
 Etc. This mean, the more marks you can make in a single row will increase your overall score exponentially.